Selected Passages from Hungarian-Ottoman Wars

 The siege of Vác in 1597

-The Ottoman army has been withdrawn to Óbuda (the town of Old-Buda, north of Buda Castle) where they held a military council.
+The Ottoman army retreated to Óbuda (the town of Old-Buda, north of Buda Castle), where they held a military council.
 They thought of besieging Esztergom, Komárom, or Vác Castle.
-The latter was recommended strongly by the Pasha of Buda.
-As the Day of Kászim was approaching, the last day of the military season, Szaturdzsi Mehmed gave up on attacking Esztergom because of the bad weather and the unrest of the Janissaries.
-Rather, he moved against Vác Castle.
+The latter was strongly recommended by the Pasha of Buda.
+When Kászim, the last day of the military season, approached, Szaturdzsi Mehmed decided not to attack Esztergom because of the bad weather and the unrest of the janissaries.
+Instead, he moved against Vác Castle.

 Vác castle (Photo: Globetrotter19)

-Hearing this, Archduke Miksa (Maximilian) has also set out.
-He was at Esztergom on 22 October and arrived in Verőce on 26, finally, he has come to Vác Castle.
-(My remark: these are important settlements along the Bend of the Danube.)
-The Ottomans had to cross the Danube at Pest city so they could get to Vác.
-They were able to do so only on 2 November.
-In the meantime, the Christians withdrew to Verőce and built out a very strong defense system between the Danube River and the Börzsöny Mountain.
-It was necessary because their army has decreased to 20,000 men and the Turks had 40-50,000 soldiers.
-The Serdar would have faced difficulties if he had wanted to break through the strong defenses.
-On the other hand, going around it would have been a great waste of time.
+When he heard this, Archduke Miksa (Maximilian) also set off.
+He was in Esztergom on 22 October, arrived in Verőce on 26 October, and finally reached Vác Castle.
+(The Ottomans had to cross the Danube at Pest to get to Vác.
+They could only do so on 2 November.
+In the meantime, the Christians retreated to Verőce and built a very strong defense system between the Danube and Börzsöny Hill.
+This was necessary because their army had dwindled to 20,000 men and the Turks had 40-50,000 soldiers.
+It would have been difficult for Serdar to break through the strong defenses.
+On the other hand, going around it would have been a large waste of time.

 Imperial soldiers, 1592

-The fight took place between 2-9 November and they were rather clashes than real battles.
-The Crimean Tatar cavalry got engaged in a fight with the Hungarians on 2 November but the Tatars were defeated.
-In spite of this success, the Christian defenders exploded the fort of Vác and abandoned it
+The fighting took place between 2 and 9 November and was more of a clash than a real battle.
+The Crimean Tatar cavalry engaged the Hungarians on 2 November, but the Tatars were defeated.
+Despite this success, the Christian defenders blew up the Vác fortress and abandoned it.

 Vác castle, 16th century

-There were several renewed attacks against the reinforced Christian defense lines in the next few days.
-The biggest fight was going on around the Christians’ camp and their fortifications on the hilltops.
-The most fierce ones took place on 4 and 5 November.
+Over the next few days, there were several renewed attacks on the reinforced Christian defenses.
+The biggest battles were fought around the Christian camp and its hilltop fortifications.
+The fiercest ones took place on 4 and 5 November.

-The Ottoman army lined up on 4 November and launched an overall attack at about 11 AM.
-Mainly, they were attacking one of the fortifications which were on the top of a hill and they succeeded in chasing the Walloon infantrymen away.
-The Turks were pushed back only by the arriving Austrian and French cavalry of Kollonitsch.
-Yet, the Turks attacked again and again so more Christian troops had to be called there.
+The Ottoman army formed on 4 November and launched an all-out attack around 11 a.m.
+They mainly attacked one of the fortifications on the top of a hill and managed to drive the Walloon infantrymen away.
+The Turks were only pushed back by the arrival of Kollonich’s Austrian and French cavalry.
+However, the Turks kept on attacking and more Christian troops had to be called in.

 Imperial cavalrymen

-Other fortifications were also attacked but those have been successfully defended.
-However, there was a strong attack against the Christian camp on 5 November.
-Again, only two of the fortifications were assaulted by the enemy but the Walloon and the Hungarian infantrymen have driven them back.
+Other fortifications were also assaulted, but these were successfully defended.
+On 5 November, however, there was a major attack on the Christian camp.
+Again, only two of the fortifications were hit by the enemy, but the Walloon and Hungarian infantrymen drove them back.

-The cavalry units have clashed, too.
-Kollonitsch was able to chase the Turk riders of Buda but the Rumelian cavalry made a counter-attack and the situation has become dangerous.
-The 1,400 Hussars of Pálffy and Nádasdy arrived in the best minute, driving back the Ottoman riders.
-Pasha Veli of Rumelia and Pasha Mikhalidzslü Achmed got wounded in the fight.
-The Christians haven’t won a great victory but they could cause 1,500-3,000 casualties to the Ottomans while they suffered just the loss of about 160 men.
+The cavalry units also clashed.
+Kollonich managed to chase the Turkish horsemen from Buda, but the Rumelian cavalry counterattacked and the situation became dangerous.
+Pálffy and Nádasdy’s 1,400 hussars arrived at the last minute and drove the Ottoman riders back.
+Pasha Veli of Rumelia and Pasha Mikhalidzslü Achmed were wounded in the battle.
+The Christians didn’t win a big victory, but they were able to inflict 1,500-3,000 casualties on the Ottomans, while they only suffered the loss of about 160 men.

 Hungarian Hussar cavalrymen, 16th century

-The fights have settled a bit down by 6 November, only the Rumelian cavalry and the riders of the Pasha of Buda clashed with the Christians, suffering serious losses again.
-Szaturdzsi withdrew his troops to Vác on 7 November, then he recommended talking about a cease-fire.
-The mercenaries of the Sublime Port were rioting because the Day of Kászim has already gone so they wanted to leave for their wintering places.
-The talks about the truce took place on the island of the Danube River on 9 November, the Christians sent there Basta, Pálffy, and Nádasdy.
-The Turks demanded to get the castles of Komárom, Esztergom, and Kanizsa while Pálffy and his fellow generals made their claim to have Eger, Győr, and other forts.
-Here is more about Kanizsa castle:
+By 6 November the fighting had subsided somewhat, with only the Rumelian cavalry and the Pasha of Buda’s horsemen clashing with the Christians, but the Turks again suffered heavy losses.
+Szaturdzsi withdrew his troops to Vác on 7 November and then recommended that a ceasefire be discussed.
+The mercenaries of the Sublime Port revolted because the Day of Kászim had already passed and they wanted to go to their wintering places.
+The armistice talks took place on 9 November on the island of the Danube, where the Christians sent Basta, Pálffy, and Nádasdy.
+The Turks demanded the castles of Komárom, Esztergom, and Kanizsa, while Pálffy and his fellow generals claimed Eger, Győr, and other fortresses.
+Read more about Kanizsa Castle here:

 https://www.hungarianottomanwars.com/ottoman-occupied-lands/kanizsa/

-Obviously, these talks have not been successful so Szaturdzsi moved his army toward Pest city which stood opposite Buda castle.
-This was a defensive strategy and it was more advantageous for the Christians who have basically repelled the Turk attack and additionally taken Vác Castle back.
-In the meantime, Prince Báthori Zsigmond of Transylvania launched an attack against Temesvár (Timisoara) Castle.
-Borbély György took Arad Castle along with Fellak and Csanád.
-(Please note, I still use the Eastern name order for Hungarian names where family names come first.)
+These talks were unsuccessful, so Szaturdzsi moved his army towards the city of Pest, which stood opposite Buda Castle.
+This was a defensive strategy and was more advantageous for the Christians, who had basically repelled the Turkish attack and also recaptured Vác Castle.
+Meanwhile, Prince Báthori Zsigmond of Transylvania launched an attack on Temesvár Castle.
+Borbély György took Arad castle together with Fellak and Csanád.
+(Please note that I still use the Eastern order of Hungarian names, where the surname comes first).

-Temesvár was besieged on 17 October but it was too strong for them.
-The Turk defenders sent for reinforcement to the camp of Szaturdzsi but the mercenaries of the Sublime Port didn’t want to fight, it was too cold already.
-Only 3,000 Ottoman soldiers were sent to relieve Temesvár but it was needless because the Transylvanians had already been gone.
-Had they waited a bit longer, they would have taken the important stronghold.
+Temesvár was besieged on 17 October, but it was too strong for them.
+The Turkish defenders sent reinforcements to the camp of Szaturdzsi, but the mercenaries of the Sublime Port didn’t want to fight, it was already too cold.
+Only 3,000 Ottoman soldiers were sent to relieve Temesvár, but it was unnecessary because the Transylvanians had already left.
+Had they waited a little longer, they would have taken the important fortress.

 The siege of Temesvár in 1552

-Finally, the Serdar has moved to his wintering place.
-There were a few less spectacular campaigns going on in Croatia and in Slavonia, too.
-All in all, the year 1597 brought just little success for the Christians.
-They retook Pápa and Szentmárton (Pannonhalma), and for a short time, Tata Castle.
-The fight at Vác-Verőce has been equally balanced so there was not a real winner.
+The Serdar has finally moved into its wintering grounds.
+There were also some less spectacular campaigns in Croatia and Slavonia.
+All in all, 1597 was a year of little success for the Christians.
+They retook Pápa and Szentmárton (Pannonhalma) and, for a short time, Tata Castle.
+The battle of Vác-Verőce was equally balanced, so there was no real winner.

 Source: Szibler Gábor